danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 **Note:** As a possible clarification about nonlocal-exit functions: Defining and using these amounts to something along the lines of `try` / `catch` in systems that are defined using those terms.
 In C terms, the facility is along the lines of `setjmp` / `longjmp`.
-In Lisp terms, the facility is an implementation of downward-passed / upward-called continuations.
+In Lisp or Scheme terms, the facility is an implementation of downward-passed / upward-called continuations.

 #### `expression` &mdash; `@[expression: expression]`